Banja Luka Wine

 Self-Guided Winery Tour from Banja Luka

-If you only have one day for a wine tour, we suggest visiting the following wineries:
+If you only have one day for a wine tour from Banja Luka, keep the route simple and start with these two wineries:

 Best Places to Stay in Banja Luka